theub002/LegalEase/README.md

 # LegalEase

 LegalEase is a Streamlit-based AI legal assistant for Indian law.
-It helps users understand legal questions by retrieving relevant case-law context, mapping IPC sections to BNS sections, and surfacing relevant government schemes in a chat interface.
+It helps users understand legal questions by retrieving relevant case-law context, mapping IPC sections to BNS sections, and surfacing relevant government schemes in a chat interfaces.

 ## What it does